josh-flatt/cs350/Documents/Milestone-2/Design/Architecture.md

 	   - accountCreationDate
 	   - lastLoginDate
 	   Relationships:
-		Many-to-Many with User (Connections/Friends) - Represented by a "Connection" entity that stores the relationship between users.
+		Many-to-Many with User (Connections/Friends) - Represented by a "Connection" entity.
 		One-to-Many with Experience.
 		One-to-Many with Education.
 		One-to-Many with Skill.